WBW462/frontend-nanodegree-neighborhood-map/README.md

 1. Download or fork the application from: <https://github.com/WBW462/frontend-nanodegree-neighborhood-map>
 2. Select index.html to start the app

-To use the application

-1. Use the filter box to filter list items.
-2. Select a list item or map marker to open an info window describing the venue.

-If you are using a mobile device, you can click the hamburger menu to show the list of venues.

-Resources used in the building of this app:

-- reviewer comments
-- forum people <https://developer.mozilla.org/en-US/docs/Web/CSS/Reference> for CSS hints <http://www.w3schools.com/js/> for javascript help <http://knockoutjs.com/> reference and tutorials on knockout.js <https://developers.google.com/maps/?hl=en> on google maps

 # ABOUT:

 Front-End Web Developer Nanodegree Neighborhood Map, is a project within the Udacity Front-End Web Developer Nanodegree.
 In this project, I developed a single-page application featuring a map of a neighborhood or a neighborhood to visit.
 Additional functionality is added, to include map markers to identify popular venues or places you'd like to visit, a search function makes it easy to discover these venues.
 A third-party API has been implemented to provide additional information about each venue.
 In this version of Neighborhood Map, Wikipedia has been added as a third-party API.